ibm-cloud-docs/databases-for-postgresql/howto-migration-compose.md

 When you want to migrate and switch your applications to use {{site.data.keyword.databases-for-postgresql}}, disconnect your applications from the Compose deployment, promote the replica to a stand-alone {{site.data.keyword.databases-for-postgresql}} deployment, and reconnect your applications to {{site.data.keyword.databases-for-postgresql}}.

-**Warning**: Replication between Compose and {{site.data.keyword.databases-for-postgresql}} is set up to be a **short-term operation only** for the purposes of migration.
+**Warning**, replication between Compose and {{site.data.keyword.databases-for-postgresql}} is set up to be a **short-term operation only** for the purposes of migration.
 It is not supported as a permanent replication strategy.
 {: .note}

 Downtime is limited to the window where you stop your applications that use the Compose deployment, promote the replica, and reconnect your applications to the new {{site.data.keyword.databases-for-postgresql}} deployment.